UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 > measurements being taken, and some is also likely due to sampling
 > errors).
 So we would like to remove these erroneous data from our plot too.
 > 1. Create a new masked array (`immasked2`) where the lower limit is set to zero (you can use the `np.ma.masked_less_equal` function to do this).
-> 2. Update the immasked2.mask to apply both masks (you can use the logical or `|` operator to do this).
+> 2. Update the immasked2.mask to apply both masks (you can use the logical OR operator `|` to do this).
 Then plot the new asked data array.
 >
 > > ## New mask
 > > ~~~